isabella232/support/INTRO.md

 #### BufferedSocket

-Having had to implement over half a dozen network protocols for the PayPal environment can lead to a lot of duplicated code.
-The BufferedSocket class handles a lot of the nitty-gritty of making a socket into a parser-friendly data source, while retaining timeouts for keeping communications responsive.
+PayPal has hundreds of services across several tiers.
+Interoperating between these means having to implement over half a dozen network protocols.
+The `BufferedSocket` type eliminated our inevitable code duplication, handling a lot of the nitty-gritty of making a socket into a parser-friendly data source, while retaining timeouts for keeping communications responsive.
 A must-have primitive for any gevent protocol implementer.

 #### ConnectionManager

 Errors happen in live environments.
 DNS requests fail.
 Packets are lost.
 Latency spikes.
 TCP handshakes are slow.
-SSL hanshakes are slower.
+SSL handshakes are slower.
 Clients rarely handle these problems gracefully.
 This is why SuPPort includes the `ConnectionManager`, which provides robust error handling code for all of these cases with consistent logging and